-An air quality assessment should clearly establish the likely change in pollutant concentrations at relevant receptors resulting from the proposed development during both the construction and operational phases.
-It must take into account the cumulative air quality impacts of committed developments (i.e. those with planning permission).
+An air quality assessment should clearly establish the likely change in pollutant concentrations at relevant receptors resulting from the proposed development.
+It must take into account the cumulative air quality impacts of committed developments (i.e. those with planning permission) and assess the potential impacts arising from construction and demolition activities associated with the proposed development.